by Linda Wakefield Kelley

 Our family used a home school video curriculum for most of our home schooling years.
 I liked to call our choice “A Beka Plus.”
 We used A Beka on DVD as our basic package.
 Then I added educational goodies to upgrade the educational experience to a “premium” level of study.

-There has been an explosion of video curriculum opportunities since we started down the home school trail.
+There has been an explosion of video curriculum opportunities since I started down the home school trail.
 Perhaps viewing our favorites will get you started in thinking about a home school video curriculum.

 1. Foundations of Character History Curriculum